811 Naval Air Squadron: Interwar (1933-1939)

-World War II
+World War II (1939-1945)

+At the onset of the war, it was reassigned to HMS Courageous; however, it ceased to exist following the sinking of the carrier.
+The squadron lost much of its personnel and all of its aircraft when HMS Courageous was sunk by a U-boat on 17 September 1939, and the survivors of 811 and 822 Squadrons were reformed into 815 Naval Air Squadron.

 811 Squadron was reformed in July 1941 at RNAS Lee-on-Solent (HMS Daedalus), near Portsmouth, as a torpedo-bomber reconnaissance squadron, and was equipped with two Sea Hurricanes and fourteen American Vought SB2U Vindicators, which the British called the "Chesapeake".
 The squadron also received two former civilian Avro 652s (the precursor to the Avro Anson) which they operated until March 1942.
 The Chesapeake's were part of an order originally placed by the French Navy in March 1940, but after the fall of France the order was taken over by the British.
 The aircraft were fitted with an additional fuel tank and armour, and the single French 7.5 mm Darne machine gun was replaced by four British machine guns.
 It was intended that they be used as anti-submarine patrol aircraft operating from the escort carrier Archer, but it was soon realised that the Chesapeake lacked the power to fly from such a small vessel while carrying a useful load, and they were reassigned to training squadrons in November 1941, and the squadron received Swordfish Mk.2's as replacements.

 From August to December 1942 811 Squadron was based at RAF Bircham Newton in Norfolk, serving under the control of RAF Coastal Command, and flying on anti-shipping and mine-laying operations.
 In January 1943, the squadron received three Grumman F4F Wildcat Mk.IVs, called the "Martlet" in British service, and on 21 February 1943 flew from RNAS Hatston to embark aboard the escort carrier Biter to serve on convoy escort duty in the battle of the Atlantic.
 On 22 April Biter and the escort destroyers Pathfinder, Obdurate, and Opportune joined convoy ONS-4 sailing from Liverpool.
 On 25 April a Swordfish from 811 Squadron attacked U-203, which was then sunk by depth charges by Pathfinder.
 The convoy arrived at Halifax, Nova Scotia, on 5 April without loss.